bab3l/go-netbox/docs/SiteGroup.md

 ### NewSiteGroup

-`func NewSiteGroup(id int32, url string, displayUrl string, display string, name string, slug string, created NullableTime, lastUpdated NullableTime, depth int32, ) *SiteGroup`
+`func NewSiteGroup(id int32, url string, display string, name string, slug string, created NullableTime, lastUpdated NullableTime, depth int32, ) *SiteGroup`

 NewSiteGroup instantiates a new SiteGroup object
 This constructor will assign default values to properties that have it defined,